EFFECTIVE FINANCIAL MANAGEMENT:

 4- A Compendium of Financial Tracking Tools

-Using the right tools and technologies also play a crucial role in ensuring that financial monitoring is efficient and accurate.
 Here are some instruments that can be used to track financial flows:

 a) Accounting Software